eliopato/pylluminator/docs/annotations.rst

 ``genes``: genes encoded by this sequence.
 Multiple gene names are separated by semicolons.

 ``transcript_types``: The types of transcripts linked to the probe's genomic location.
-These might indicate whether the region corresponds to protein_coding, nonsense_mediated_decay, retained_intron, or other annotations.
+These indicate whether the region corresponds to protein_coding, nonsense_mediated_decay, retained_intron, or other annotations.
 Multiple transcript types are separated by semicolons.

 Masks
 -----